-You can find detailed information about how to customize the user interface to your specific requirements in the One Identity Manager Configuration Guide.
+For more information about how to customize the user interface to your specific requirements, see the One Identity Manager Configuration Guide.

 The user interface layout

 You can control the One Identity Manager tools' graphical user interface with using mouse and key combinations.
 A minimum screen resolution of 1280 x 1024 pixels is recommended with at least 16 bit color for the best display.